 A critical component of the customer journey is the way in which customers share their data, granting, managing and revoking their consent with the Third Party Provider (TPP) and revoking access at ASPSP specifically in relation to the provision of their payment service.
 It is essential to empower individuals with the information, tools and protections to actively share their data with trustworthy organisations and importantly, that organisations understand their legal and regulatory obligations, as applicable both under PSD2 and GDPR..

-In general, simplified terms, the consent request is initiated in the TPP domain (step 1 right).
-The PSU is then directed to the domain of its ASPSP for authentication (step 2 right).
-Then, once authentication is complete, the ASPSP will be able to respond to the TPP’s account information or payment initiation request and redirect the PSU back to the TPP for confirmation and completion of the journey (step 3 right).
+In general, simplified terms, the consent request is initiated in the TPP domain (step 1).
+The PSU is then directed to the domain of its ASPSP for authentication (step 2).
+Then, once authentication is complete, the ASPSP will be able to respond to the TPP’s account information or payment initiation request and redirect the PSU back to the TPP for confirmation and completion of the journey (step 3).

 Customer Data Sharing Journey

 The Data Sharing Customer Journey is outlined below and consists of five stages: Set Up, Consent, Consent Management, Revocation and Off-Boarding.
 We now examine these stages and their requirements.
 You must familiarise yourself with the regulatory requirements for GDPR and PSD2 at each stage.

 These are shown illustratively, and we use this pattern within these guidelines, although we recognise that this is not linear.
 This journey should be regarded as one overall experience and will vary from TPP to TPP.
 TPPs should consider how each part can work alongside the next, and not in separation.
 It is important that the number of screens is kept to a minimum, and the journey is designed to feel intuitive and seamless.
 All wireframes have been created to illustrate the key principles of the customer journey and illustrate important regulatory points only.